 Even in a home office environment, professionalism is still of utmost importance.

 Once, I was on an important Zoom meeting with an employee when his wife decided she had to use the kitchen blender.
-Needless to say, we had to stop our meeting until she was done with the blender.
-It was an awkward moment, to say the least.
+We had to stop our meeting until she was done with the blender.
+It was an awkward moment.

 I have a friend who works from home and has a small dry-erase whiteboard attached to the front of his office door.
 On the whiteboard, he writes the time of his next break.
-This lets his spouse and children know when he’ll next make an appearance outside his office.
-He reports that, since he instituted this method, interruptions from his family went from frequent to almost none.
+This lets his spouse and children know when he’ll appear outside his office next.
+He reports that since he instituted this method, interruptions from his family went from frequent to almost none.
 It also has improved the quality and light-heartedness of his breaks as everyone feels more secure knowing what to expect and that there will be availability throughout the day for connection.

-Since everyone’s home office area – and job – is different, each household will have to arrive at their own creative solutions and agreements.
+Since everyone’s home office area – and job – is different, each household will need to arrive at its own creative solutions and agreements.
 However, this must be done.
 “Winging it” simply doesn’t work in the long term.

 2. Set Firm Boundaries between Work, Rest, and Play

 Setting work boundaries may help you stay productive throughout the day.
-It’s important to know when you need to take breaks so that you don’t end up overworking yourself or burning out quickly.
+It’s important to know when you need to take breaks, so you don’t end up overworking yourself or burning out quickly.

 If your mind starts getting foggy from sitting still too long at your desk, stand up and walk around for a few minutes.

 - Other people are more in-the-moment.
-These are the highly creative types who do better with less restriction and scheduling.
-However, notice I didn’t “without any” restriction, I simply said “less.”
+These highly creative types do better with less restriction and scheduling.
+However, notice I didn’t “without any” restriction; I simply said “less.”
 Even artists need professionalism and goal-setting.

 3. Appreciate that a Work From Home Location Requires a New Mindset